Migrating from NNG 1.x

 Security Descriptors (Windows Only)

-option is removed, and replaced
+The NNG_OPT_IPC_SECURITY_DESCRIPTOR option is removed, and replaced

-with the functions [nng_listener_get_security_descriptor
+with the functions [nng_listener_get_security_descriptor] and

 Security descriptor support is only relevant to Windows, and is presently only supported for IPC when Named Pipes are used.
 Planned future changes to switch to UNIX domain sockets may eliminate support for security descriptors altogether in NNG.